L-Lamont/ml-dist/pytorch/README.md

 required), module versions loaded and some variables will need to be updated before use.

-Building on the nodes you plan to run the training on can help reduce the number of errors that occur because software is built for a different environment, because of this the example script is a jobscript which can be submitted to slurm and on a targeted architecture.
+Building on the servers you plan to run the training on can help reduce the number of errors that occur because software is built for a different environment, because of this the example script is a jobscript which can be submitted to slurm and run on a targeted architecture.
 Similiar errors can also arise when the modules loaded at build time are not the same as the modules loaded at runtime.
 Purging all modules using `module purge` and then loading in the specific versions required is helpful to minimise these errors.